rvanasa/catts-recipes/README.md

 # C–ATTS Recipes

-This repository contains some example recipes for the C–ATTS service.
-Use them as a starting point for your own recipes.
+This repository contains the recipes managed by the C–ATTS project.
+Feel free to use them as a starting point for your own recipes or to contribute to this repository.

-> [!NOTE]
-> This repository is a work in progress.
-Features and functionality may change without notice.
-C–ATTS has not yet been publicly released.

 ## What is C–ATTS?

 C–ATTS, or Composite Attestations, is a new type of attestation that combines data from multiple sources to form a unified and verifiable credential.

+A recipe is a set of queries that fetch attestations and process them to produce a JSON-formatted attestation that can be minted as an onchain composite attestation by the C–ATTS service.
+C–ATTS supports any data source that can be queried using GraphQL.

+Recipes are stored in the `recipes` folder of this repository.

+The processing logic is made up of a JavaScript file that is executed by the C–ATTS service, onchain in a secure environment.

 To learn more, see the [C–ATTS website](https://catts.run).